muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 - Continuous: Interval
 - Structural: Tuple
 - Relational: Tuple Array, Relation, Tuple Bag
-- Generic: Capsule
+- Generic: Capsule, Excuse, Ignorance
 - Source Code: Nesting, Heading, Renaming
-- Singleton: Excuse

 This document avoids defining any relationship between these types, and officially leaves it up to each external data model used with MUON to